José Luis Gómez Martínez: Intellectual profile

-The philosophical formation of Gómez Martínez starts in Germany as a reaction to the Spanish repression (Franco’s dictatorship) and the reading in German of Ortega y Gasset.
-Once in the United States, it will be the influence of Américo Castro, José Gaos and Leopoldo Zea who will bring him back to Ortega y Gasset.
-These early influences will then permeate all his intellectual work.
+The philosophical formation of Gómez Martínez began in Germany as a reaction to Franco’s dictatorship and reading (in German) Ortega y Gasset.
+Once in the United States, the influence of Américo Castro, José Gaos and Leopoldo Zea brought him back to Ortega y Gasset.
+These early influences permeated all his intellectual work.
 The first expression of his thought was a seminal study, “Américo Castro y Sánchez Albonoz” (1972), and the more in-depth examination in his book Américo Castro y el origen de los españoles (1975).
 Then he complemented this first articulation of his philosophy of history with a theoretical reflection about the essay as a means of communication of thought (Teoría del ensayo, 1981).
 However, it was through his participation in the biannual international gatherings at the University of Salamanca, that his theoretical base acquired a precise objective in the study of Latin American Thought.
 His published books, as well as numerous chapters in books and articles in professional journals embody this path.
 Within the published work of Gómez-Martínez there are three facets that seem to define his achievements: historian of ideas, theoretician, and organizer of projects for the dissemination of Hispanic Thought.